-Born and raised in Melbourne, Australia, Nicole joins Beacon with over 12 years of experience in the stewardship and engagement of volunteers, donors, and trustees.
-Nicole has led engagement efforts at Concord Academy as well as the Australian Red Cross and Cancer Council Queensland.
-Her commitment to the advancement of institutions at home and abroad is matched by an enthusiasm for working with students.
-She previously served as an Advisor to boarding and day students at Concord and is thrilled to continue this position of mentorship as a Student Advisor at Beacon Academy in additional to joining the development team.
+Born and raised in Melbourne, Australia, Nicole brings over 15 years of fundraising, events, and volunteer management experience to Beacon Academy.
+She has extensive knowledge in managing a robust strategic development and engagement plan that fosters a culture of philanthropy and engages all members of the community to propel organizations forward.
+Nicole has led engagement and fundraising efforts at the Australian Red Cross, Concord Academy, Scope Victoria, and Cancer Council Queensland.
+Her commitment to the advancement of institutions at home and abroad is matched by an enthusiasm for working with young people and their families.
+She previously served as an advisor to boarding and day students at Concord Academy and is thrilled to continue this position of mentorship as a student advisor at Beacon Academy, in addition to leading the Development, Engagement, and Communications team.
 Nicole can be reached at email@example.com.

 A Chicago native, Susan graduated from Northwestern University with a Bachelor’s in English and began her career in education while working with young adults at Jobs for Youth-Chicago.
 Since obtaining a Master’s in Teaching at the University of Richmond she has taught English in both public and private schools in New Hampshire and Massachusetts and has worked as a writing tutor for middle and high school students.
 In her experience working with young writers, Susan has learned the importance of a holistic approach to teaching, recognizing that knowing and appreciating the real life experiences of her students is essential to helping them find their true potential and enjoyment in learning.
 Susan can be reached at email@example.com.